tuanchauict/system-design-books/hello-interview/parser/output.md

-1. Users should be able to view a list of coding problems.
+1. Users should be able to create new documents.
-2. Users should be able to view a given problem, code a solution in multiple languages.
+2. Multiple users should be able to edit the same document concurrently.
-3. Users should be able to submit their solution and get instant feedback.
+3. Users should be able to view each other's changes in real-time.
-4. Users should be able to view a live leaderboard for competitions.
+4. Users should be able to see the cursor position and presence of other users.

-**Below the line (out of scope):**
+**Below the line (out of scope)**

-* User authentication
-* User profiles
-* Payment processing
-* User analytics
-* Social features

-For the sake of this problem (and most system design problems for what it's worth), we can assume that users are already authenticated and that we have their user ID stored in the session or JWT.
+1. Sophisticated document structure.
+We'll assume a simple text editor.
+2. Permissions and collaboration levels (e.g. who has access to a document).
+3. Document history and versioning.

 ### [Non-Functional Requirements](https://www.hellointerview.com/learn/system-design/in-a-hurry/delivery#2-non-functional-requirements)